stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **OpenStack**: A robust open-source cloud computing platform for building and managing public and private clouds.
 It offers a variety of components for compute, storage, and networking.
 - **Proxmox VE**: An open-source server virtualization management solution that combines KVM and LXC, offering a powerful web interface to manage virtual machines, containers, storage, and networks.
 - **NextCloud**: This is an industry-leading, fully open-source, on-premises content collaboration and private cloud platform.
 Teams access, share, and edit their documents, chat and participate in video calls, and manage their mail and calendar, and projects across mobile, desktop, and web interfaces.
-- **Casa OS**:  A simple personal cloud experience built around the Docker ecosystem
+- **CasaOS**:  A simple personal cloud experience built around the Docker ecosystem
-- **Umbrel OS**: Store your files, photos & videos.
+- **umbrelOS**: Store your files, photos & videos.
 Run your Bitcoin node.
 Block ads on your entire network. umbrelOS lets you do all that — and even more.

 ### 2. Data Management and Analytics
 Leverage open-source data management and analytics tools to unlock the true potential of your data.
 Gain actionable insights, optimize operations, and make data-driven decisions with cutting-edge technology backed by a vibrant community.